-Project Description County-Wide Project Leader Δογορορο Youth will learn to build rockets based on level of experience, identify different types of air crafts, discover weather effects on flying, and explore aerospace careers.
-Robotics This project allows youth the chance to explore robotic functions and design as well as learn how to build robots from everyday items.
+Project Description County-Wide Project Leader Aerospace (Rocketrv) Youth will learn to build rockets based on level of experience, identify different types of air crafts, discover weather effects on flying, and explore aerospace careers.
+Brett Hart 920-674-4963 Robotics This project allows youth the chance to explore robotic functions and design as well as learn how to build robots from everyday items.

-Other projects in this area include: geospatial, geocaching, science and wind energy.
+Other projects in this area include: geospatial, geocaching, STEM exploring, science and wind energy.